nqminds/trustnetz/packages/docusaurus/docs/build5-docs/80-Factory provisioning/10-factory-intro.md

-**Note**: the LDevID Lifecyle also requires manipulation of private keys.
+**Note**: the LDevID Lifecycle also requires manipulation of private keys.
 However we deem this a "nice to have", secure implementation detail of the device, and not a mandatory part of the factory provisioning flow.
 The LDevID is not a direct result of the factory provisioning process, but a downstream artefact.
-It is an security implementation detail of the device whether this more ephemeral credential is manged by the TPM.
+It is an security implementation detail of the device whether this more ephemeral credential is managed by the TPM.
 There is also a technical reason why this is hard to achieve in the short term.

 The optional steps, where the LDevID can interact with the TPM are: